 - an equivalent course is not available at Marquette, and

-- the student has prior written permission regarding course selection from his/her adviser and has successfully petitioned the Assistant Dean for Academic Affairs prior to the start of the classes.
+- the student has prior written permission regarding course selection from his/her adviser and has successfully petitioned the Associate Dean for Academic Affairs prior to the start of the classes.

 Student action outside of these policy guidelines may jeopardize transfer credit allowance.Back To Top

 Provisions exist on a limited basis for junior and senior students to engage in independent study under the approved direction of a faculty member.
 Students wishing to avail themselves of this option should obtain the faculty director's approval as well as the department chairman's concurrence.
 "Independent Study Reading and Research Contract" forms for such course approval are available through the Academic Advising Center page of the college website.

 The independent study program is primarily intended to provide enrichment.
 However, it may be utilized on a limited and approved basis to complete deficiencies when no other course of action is available.

 A 3.000 or higher GPA is normally required to participate in the program.
 Documentation on the contract's satisfactory fulfillment should be on file in the department office and with the college office of academic affairs.Back To Top